RDS Crack Propagation Gauges For Determining Crack Propagation in Components

 This will gradually increase the electrical resistance of the strain gauge as the crack continues to extend.
 Types RDS20 and RDS40 consist of electrically isolated conductor tracks, i.e. as the crack extends, individual circuits will be interrupted.
 If the circuits are contacted individually, the direction in which the gap is extending can be detected.

 The easiest way to detect the signals of crack propagation gauges (RDS) is with a resistance measurement.
 Direct resistance measurements of this type can be taken with many amplifiers from HBM (e.g. MGCplus or Spider8 with the appropriate modules).

 The resulting resistance (R) of the RDS is dependent on the number of torn links and can easily be calculated.
 In this case n identical resistors (Ri) are connected in parallel:

 If a grid line is interrupted, this is described by

 However, the measurement can be performed just as well with a measuring amplifier for SG measurements.
 The circuit diagram sketch shows how the RDS has to be complemented to obtain a resistance change that is inside the measuring range of an amplifier for strain gauge quarter bridges.

 To minimize the effects of temperature, temperature-stable fixed resistors or SGs should be used as completion resistors.
 Greater sensitivity can be obtained by selecting a parallel resistor with a higher resistance value.

 Do you have special requirements that are not adequately covered by any of the strain gauges in our standard program?
-Are you looking for an equivalent strain gauge for the product you are current using?
+Are you looking for an equivalent strain gauge for the product you are currently using?
 Have you designed your own strain gauge?
-Contact us, we will produce customized strain gauges according to your requirements!
-From quantities of 20 packages and up.
+Contact us, and we will produce customized strain gauges according to your requirements in quantities of 20 packages and up.